 Once you have submitted your request in Osiris Case, various professionals will commence with processing your request.
 An overview of the procedure after your request has been submitted can be viewed below.

-- Once your request has been submitted, it will be reviewed by a study advisor or an Education Office employee.
+- Once your request has been submitted, it will be reviewed by a study advisor, an Educational Office employee or the Examination Board.
 He or she will check whether the application is complete.
-If the study advisor should decide that the provisions currently requested are insufficient in your case, then he or she will consult with the Studying With An Impairment (SMF) team.
-The SMF team can arrange for special provisions if needed.
+If the study advisor believes that the provisions you requested will not help you sufficiently, the can consult with Team Studying With A Functional Impairment (SMF).
+Team SMF can arrange special provisions if needed.

 - Is your application incomplete?
-The study advisor will send you a notification in Osiris stating that you need to provide additional information to complete your application.
+You will receive a notification in Osiris that you need to provide additional information to complete your application.

 - Is your application complete?
-Then the study advisor will forward your request along with your medical certificate to the Examination Board.
+Your request will be forwarded along with your medical certificate to the Examination Board.

-- Once the request and medical certificate have been forwarded to the Examination Board, the Examination Board’s official response deadline commences.
+- Once the request and medical certificate have been forwarded to the Examination Board, the Examination Board’s official response deadline starts.

 - The Examination Board receives and reviews your request and medical certificate.